 Correct communication will be key throughout this process.

-How does LafargeHolcim IT EMEA use data science to develop its products and services?
+How does LafargeHolcim EMEA Digital Center use data science to develop its products and services?

 We work with the business to identify potential proofs of concept (PoC).
 The main goal is to grow up in the area of analytics to gain the knowledge required to create value in different areas.
 Today, we are working on a number of PoCs, mainly in the area of manufacturing, applying automatic learning for quality and preventative maintenance processes.